Bautistao2/EDA-and-Predictor-for-Probability-of-Worker-termination-/README.md

 ## 3. Build and training prediction model

-I made the prediction to know which employee is more likely to resign, based on certain characteristics of the employee.
-To do this I follow the usual steps:
+Building and training the model involved the following steps:

-### Data preprocessing
+### Data pre-processing

-- Select most important columns to make the model prediction
+- Select the most important columns for the prediction model.
-- Apply get dummies to the categorical columns selected
+- Apply get dummies to the categoric columns selected.
-- Termd is the target vector to the prediction model
+- Termd is the target vector for the prediction model.
-- Made a balanced dataset by using SMOTE technique.
+- Make a balanced dataset by using the SMOTE technique.
-- Data scaling was done
+- Perform data scaling.

-### Build a model
+### Build the model
-- Exploring model performance of different ML regression algorithms
+- Explore the model performance of different ML regression algorithms.
 - The most promising algorithm (NeuralNetwork) was adjusted.
 - The characteristics that have the greatest impact on the prediction were calculated.